pinoyyid/ngGAPI/README.md

 #### So does this mean I don't need to read all the Google Documentation?
 Not at all.
 In order to successfully use Google Drive, you still need to understand its capabilities and behaviours, as well as the specific parameters required to invoke those capabilities and behaviours.
 What ngGAPI gives is a sensible way to deliver those parameters and deal with the response in an AngularJS fashion.
 We've patterned our API on gapi to make it easier to migrate existing projects and to provide a "key" into the Google documentation.

+You will also find it useful to keep the [TypeScript Definition file](https://github.com/pinoyyid/ngGAPI/blob/master/src/nggapi_ts_declaration_files/drive_interfaces.d.ts) handy as it contains all of the method signatures in a single file.

 #### I still don't get how to do OAuth?
 You're not alone.
 Luckily, we think we've done a pretty good job of removing the need to know too much.
 If your project is set up on Google API Console (ie. you have a client ID), and you've set the client ID and scopes as described above, it will Just Work&trade;

 #### How do I handle errors?
-The library tried to do a level of error handling for you.
+The library tries to do a level of error handling for you.
 Specifically:-

 1. Any 501 errors are retried 10 times before being escalated to your app
 1. Any 403 Rate Limit errors are retried with an adaptive delay to get the best throughput with the minimum number of retries.
 403 Rate Limit errors are **never** escalated